dcazzato/SnT-Arg-PilotDetect/README.md

 - Column 56: Class label (0 for non-pilot, 1 for pilot, 2 for person using a mobile phone).

 # License
-All distributed software are subject to the 3-clause BSD license.
-See the LICENSE file.
+All distributed software are subject to the GNU General Public License, version 3 license.

 # Citation